-And some people might love a dog’s smell while others find it a bit gross.
-Whether putrid of perfumed, dogs omit odours from the glands in their ears, the oil in their skin and from their hair follicles.
+And some people might love a dog’s smell, while others find it a bit gross.
+Whether putrid or perfumed, dogs omit odours from the glands in their ears, the oil in their skin and from their hair follicles.
 It’s easy to keep all these different smells from becoming too much with regular bathing and grooming but sometimes there’s something else going on that can make your pooch stinkier than normal.

-A smelly coat is often the first sign of an ominous skin infection, and can be quickly followed by itching, hair loss, irritation, flaking skin or redness.
+A smelly coat is often the first sign of an ominous skin infection and can be quickly followed by itching, hair loss, irritation, flaking skin or redness.

 It’s important to get a vet to check out your dog if you notice a skin infection as your pup may require medication, but it’s also worth switching to a gentle and natural shampoo that can immediately provide some relief to your poor, itchy pup.
-Houndztooth recommends Coco’s Blend No. 4 Dog Rescue and Relief Spray to sooth sore skin along with Stella’s Blend No. 2 or Charlie’s Blend No. 3 Shampoo and Conditioning and Deodoriser Spray which are both low-irritant and contain oatmeal and essential oils to enrich and condition the skin.
+Houndztooth recommends Coco’s Blend No. 4 Dog Rescue and Relief Spray to soothe sore skin along with Stella’s Blend No. 2 or Charlie’s Blend No. 3 Shampoo and Conditioning and Deodoriser Spray, which are both low-irritant and contain oatmeal and essential oils to enrich and condition the skin.

-If your dog has extra skin folds, wash and cleanse the folds regularly to keep them clean and infection free.
+If your dog has extra skin folds, wash and cleanse the folds regularly to keep them clean and infection-free.

 Stella or Charlie’s Blend both contain oatmeal and essential oils to assist with soothing uncomfortable skin conditions.

 Your dog’s fur is covered in little microorganisms that react to water to release smells compounds.
 When the fur is dry, these microorganisms live the quiet life but as soon as you splash some H20 on them they come out to party.
-A stinky smell straight after a bubble bath is completely normal for your pooch but good things come to those who wait, and that smell will soon be replaced by something delicious when using yummy Houndztooth natural dog shampoo.
+A stinky smell straight after a bubble bath is completely normal for your pooch but good things come to those who wait, and that smell will soon be replaced by something delicious when using yummy Houndztooth Natural Dog Shampoo.

 If your dog is constantly itching its ears and paws or rubbing its bum on the ground then it may have an ear or yeast infection which you can usually smell if you get your nose close to the place they’re itching.
 If you notice (or smell!) this behaviour in your friend, a visit to the vet to get it checked out is a good idea.

-Dogs with long droopy ears such as Basset Hounds and Beagles are prone to ear problems as are dogs with allergies.
+Dogs with long droopy ears such as Basset Hounds and Beagles are prone to ear problems, as are dogs with allergies.
 Washing them regularly with a gentle shampoo such as Stella’s Blend No. 2 Shampoo and Conditioner and Deodoriser Spray is a fantastic way to keep things in check.